65th New York Infantry Regiment

-The 65th New York Infantry Regiment (or 1st United States Chasseurs) was an infantry regiment in the Union Army during the American Civil War.
+The 65th New York Infantry Regiment (or 1st United States Chasseurs or 1st Grenadier Regiment) was an infantry regiment in the Union Army during the American Civil War.
 The regiment wore distinctive chasseur styled uniforms.
 Its members were recruited primarily from New York, but included recruits from Connecticut, Rhode Island, and Ohio.

 Organization

 The 65th New York Infantry was organized at the Fort at Willets Point, New York and mustered in for three years service beginning in July 1861 under the command of Colonel John Cochrane.

 The regiment was attached to Defenses of Washington to October 1861.
 Graham's Brigade, Buell's Division, Army of the Potomac, to March 1862.
 2nd Brigade, 1st Division, IV Corps, Army of the Potomac, to July 1862.
 3rd Brigade, 1st Division, IV Corps, to September 1862.
 2nd Brigade, 3rd Division, VI Corps, to October 1862.
 1st Brigade, 3rd Division, VI Corps, to April, 1864.
 4th Brigade, 1st Division, VI Corps, to June 1864.
 2nd Brigade, 1st Division, VI Corps, Army of the Potomac, and Army of the Shenandoah, to July 1865.